 by John P. Pratt

 Unlike my mother, Kathryn Kay, I have only written a very few poems.
 Those few I have produced have nearly always included acrostics.
-At an early age my mother taught me that acrostics are poems with hidden messages spelled out according to some fixed pattern.
-The most common are to use 1) the first letter of every line, 2) the first letter of each word, or 3) the first letter of the first word, second letter of the second word, and so on.
+At an early age my mother taught me that acrostics are poems with hidden messages spelled out according a fixed pattern of the form: take the ith letter of the jth word of the kth line, where i, j, and k are either a fixed number, or start at one and increase by one.
+The most common are to use 1) the first letter of the first word of every line, 2) the first letter of the first word of the first line, first letter of the second word of the second line, etc., or 3) the first letter of the first word of the first line, the second letter of the second word of the second line, and so on.
+Another variation is simply to take the ith letter of every line.
 These fascinated me and I tried my hand at a few.
 One Mother's Day I tried to thank her by writing a poem with the most acrostics all at once that I could.
 I put five into a poem called "Mother."
 Most people can find four of them but the fifth is very hard.
 Can you find them all?
+(Hint: They all spell "Mother".)

 Later in life I learned about an ancient Hebrew poetry form called Chiasmus, which is found throughout the Old Testament.
 The form is not limited to poetry, but could also be used in prose.
 The form is that one states his story, thesis or poem in a way that builds to a crescendo, and then restates it all again in the reverse order.
 The name comes from the X-shaped Greek letter Chi, which reminds one of the form.